Skip to main content

 Biography

-Catherine Haslam is a PhD student and practitioner specialising in open source investigation and intelligence.
+Catherine Haslam is a Postdoctoral Researcher and practitioner specialising in open source investigation and intelligence.

 Catherine is based in the Centre for Science and Security Studies (CSSS) in the Department of War Studies.
 There, she has worked on the UK's Nuclear Security Culture Programme (NSCP), an academic-government-industry initiative focused on strengthening nuclear security resilience worldwide.
 She has also conducted OSINT lectures, training, and exercises for civil servants and intelligence professionals in Qatar and London through the King's Institute for Applied Security Studies (KIASS).
 Previously, she worked as an OSINT analyst in the private and public sectors and as a parliamentary researcher and caseworker.

-Catherine has recently submitted her PhD thesis entitled: 'Transparency and the Evolution of Online Investigation.'
+Catherine was recently awarded her PhD for a thesis entitled: 'Transparency and the Evolution of Online Investigation.'
 She holds an MA in Intelligence and International Security from King’s College London and an MA (Hons) in Arabic and International Relations from the University of St Andrews.

 Research